jiangtj/blog-archive1/source/en/cake/plugins/index.md

 yarn add <plugin-name>(example:hexo-cake-canvas-ribbon)
 ```

-The Cake plugin is very easy to install, just like the normal hexo plugin, the only difference is that it works on NexT or Cake themes ([the same plugin scheme](/cake/cubes)).
+The Cake plugin is very easy to install, just like the normal hexo plugin, the only difference is that it works on NexT or Cake themes ([or other use injector2 plugin](https://github.com/jiangtj/hexo-extend-injector2)).

-Other themes, if the user wants to use, find the `theme_inject` part of index.js (or other execution script) after installation, copy the corresponding Code to the corresponding location.
+Other themes, if the user wants to use, please goto [hexo-extend-injector2](https://github.com/jiangtj/hexo-extend-injector2).

-> See the plugin project for specific configuration.

-# Create

-View the article below
-- [inject docs](https://theme-next.org/docs/advanced-settings#Injects): Introduction to NexT about inject
-- [hexo next injects](https://www.dnocm.com/articles/beechnut/hexo-next-injects/): How to create an npm plugin